organhouse/static-site/_posts/2018-05-27-handling-consent-violations.md

 post_date: 2018-05-27 09:47:23
 ---
 <h2>What is a consent violation?</h2>
 This question has captured the attention of our entire culture.
 Do we #<a href="http://bit.ly/2scLWbe">believewomen</a>?
 Do we trust, but verify?
 Do we trust in due process?
-Why is it that so many people are being accused of sexual misconduct, and so few things being done about it?
+Why is it that so many people are being accused of sexual misconduct, and so few things are being done about it?

 There's a sad reason that this question remains unanswered.
 Our society simply does not understand consent.
 We know <a href="https://ind.pn/2IRcZ29">it’s not clothing</a>.
 Is it a verbal “yes” before sex?
 But how many?
 And is it before sex, or before touching, or before something else?
 Can it be a nonverbal cue?
 Can I give it if I’m drunk?
 Does it require a contract?
 Is it a form you sign before surgery at a hospital?
 Can it be assigned to another person, like a parent making medical decisions for a child deemed too young to make their own? <a href="http://bit.ly/2GSAW7y">Is it possible for a mentally impaired person to consent</a>?
 Or for a <a href="http://bit.ly/2sbKC8C">detainee to consent</a> to someone in a position of power?
 For someone under the age of 18 to consent at all?